USEPA/CMAQ/DOCS/Release_Notes/specdef_ae7_pH.md

 [Havala O. T. Pye](mailto:pye.havala@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description
 Fine aerosol pH is an important property of particles containing liquid water.
 Lines have been added to the ae7/7i species definition files to calculate fine aerosol acidity.
 The value reported corresponds to free H+ on the molality scale (pH<sub>F</sub>, see Pye et al., 2020).
-When aerosol liquid water is less than 0.01 mug m<sup>-3</sup>, pH<sub>F</sub> should not be trusted and is replaced by a large negative number.
+When aerosol liquid water is less than 0.01 &mu;g m<sup>-3</sup>, pH<sub>F</sub> should not be trusted and is replaced by a large negative number.
 The lines must be uncommented to active.

 ## Significance and Impact
 Allows for additional diagnostic information useful for model evaluation, understanding chemical regimes, and analysis.